 Geothermal energy was once a rarity, but it’s growing in popularity today as more homeowners look for less traditional ways to heat and cool their homes for less.
-If you’re interested in trading in your furnace and air conditioner for a geothermal heat pump, first consider the advantages and disadvantages of this eco-friendly HVAC system.
+If you’re interested in trading in your furnace and air conditioner for a geothermal heat pump, you’re going to need to know which geothermal installers near you are happy to undertake the work.
+But, first consider the advantages and disadvantages of this eco-friendly HVAC system.

 Advantages of Geothermal Energy